 activity.
 That's why the button for the activity is always on the home screen of

 Ethica supports other types of triggering logics as well.
-For example, Time-Triggered Triggering Logic prompts the activity based on a certain time table.
+For example, a Time-Triggered Triggering Logic prompts the activity based on a certain timetable.
 Another example is the Proximity-Triggered Triggering Logic which prompts the survey based on Bluetooth-based sensor data.
 Or Geo-fence Triggering Logic which uses GPS data for prompting a given activity.

 You can read more about this in the Study Activity documentation.
 Here we continue our example study by adding a survey activity to it which is prompted once a day at 7 pm and asks about their general health.

 To do this, we again go to the Activities page of the Researcher Dashboard and

 New Activity to create a new survey.
 In the Survey Editor, I set the

 Quality of Life, and remove the content in the description.
 I also